 When carrying out your project and installing brass check valves, you should consider the mounting orientation to use.

 There are, however, practical options that you can use depending on your project and the medium/service.

 The check valve can be mounted in two ways, either horizontally or vertically, depending on your project’s service and size.

 For clarity, installing a brass check valve on a horizontal pipeline means the valve will be vertical, and installing a vertical pipeline means the brass check valve is horizontal.

 I hope with this information, you can comfortably choose a suitable brass check valve for all your applications.

-At D&R Metal, we specialize in giving you the high performance brass check valves in the industry.
+At D&R Metal, we specialize in giving you high-performance brass check valves in the industry.

-In case you have any questions or inquiry about brass check valves – contact our engineers now.
+In case you have any questions or inquiries about brass check valves – contact our engineers now.